 At that point, being in the photography business seemed like a poor choice!

-Is There A Magic Sweet Spot With Your Photography Price List?
+A Magic Sweet Spot With Your Photography Price List?

 With the thought of all these disappearing prospects fresh in my mind, I took a long hard look at my price list, and I really did start to imagine that my prices were too high.
 So, I made the terrible mistake of lowering them and trying again.
 Yes, you guessed it – I saw just the same result; people would see the prices and then disappear.

 If we aren’t careful, we can get caught up in a terrible cycle of continually fiddling with our price list, frantically trying to find that sweet spot.
 But such a sweet spot doesn’t really exist!

 Is any of this familiar to you?

 Are you stuck in that no-man’s land of second-guessing your prospects, trying hard to discover what you think they would pay, rather than what you think they should pay?

 If so, you’re not alone – just about every photographer I know has been through this painful process, including most of the photographers I talk to in my business coaching sessions.

 How To Price Your Photography For Top Dollar